renesas-rz/rzv_ai_sdk/Q11_fish_detection/README.md

 - **Customizable Settings**:
     Users can adjust the detection parameters by using the config file provided in the repository.

+It has following input modes.
+1. Using MIPI camera
+2. Using USB camera

 ### Demo

 <img src=./images/Q11_fish_usb.gif width="480">